 In Fig. 4, we have compared the running time for SPRT model-checking in the DMC model with that for PLASMA.
 The x-axis is the number of processes in the system and the y-axis is the running time, in seconds.
 We have not been able to determine from the literature how PLASMA translates the model into a DTMC.
 Consequently we could only compare the simulation times at the system level while treating the PLASMA tool as a black box.
 In the case of PLASMA, the specifications use time bounds which we took it to imply the number of time steps for which the model is simulated.
 We found that for N = 1000, PLASMA verifies the termination property to be true if the time bound is set to be 10,000.
-Further, increasing the bound does not cause the simulation times to change.
-Hence we fixed the time bound to be 10,000 for all choices of N in the PLASMA setting.
+Further, increasing the bound to be 10,000 for all choices of N in the PLASMA setting.
 In the DMC setting we found that setting K = N caused our implementation to verify the termination property to be true.
 Again, increasing this to larger number of rounds does not change the simulation times.
 For this reason we fixed K = N for each N.